Jungle Pam Hardy: All you kneed to know about the iconic drag racing beauty

 Most famous figure on the drag strip

 In no time, she transformed from an unknown into the most famous female figure on the drag strip.
-Her remarkable rise even led her to grace the cover of Hot Rod Magazine, a feat no woman had achieved before.
+Her remarkable rise even led her to grace the cover of Hot Rod Magazine, a feat no had achieved before.
 The cheers that erupted when Pam stepped onto the track often surpassed the roars of applause for the most celebrated drivers.

 “I'm kind of amazed by all the notoriety,” she remarked in 1974.